Illinois Basketball Loses Stud Freshman To Broken Wrist

 According to Underwood, it is unclear how long the Fighting Illini will be without Morez Johnson Jr. However, due to the severity of the injury, it seems unlikely that we see him back before the end of the regular season.

 The Fighting Illini are currently 17-9 overall and 9-7 in Big Ten play.
-They have a couple of big matchups this week as they will be hitting the road to take on #11 Wisconsin on Tuesday before hosting #3 Duke in a rare February non-conference battle over the weekend.
+They have a couple of big matchups this week as they will be hitting the road to take on #11 Wisconsin on Tuesday before taking on #3 Duke in a rare February non-conference battle over the weekend.
+That game will be playing at Madison Square Garden in New York City.
 Getting a win in either game would be massive for Illinois' NCAA Tournament resume.